Disneyland is making 'Toy Story's' Pizza Planet a reality

 Share Article

-ANAHEIM, Calif.
-(KGTV) - "Toy Story" fans will be "eternally grateful" when they visit Disneyland's Tomorrowland this summer.
+ANAHEIM, California — "Toy Story" fans will be "eternally grateful" when they visit Disneyland's Tomorrowland this summer.

 In honor of Pixar Fest, the park will transform Redd Rocket's Pizza Port into "Toy Story's" Alien Pizza Planet, featured prominently in the Pixar animated movies.